-The voyages are endorsed by the Curriculum Council as a Personal Development Program.
+The voyages are endorsed by the School Curriculum and Standards Authority as a Personal Development Program.
 Completion of a voyage and portfolio of work, once achieved, earns a student 5 points towards their Western Australian Certificate of Education (WACE).
 A student must enrol in the endorsed program through their school.
 You can undertake a Leeuwin voyage up to 3 times to get a total of 15 WACE points.

 1st of August: You must enrol with the SCSA before 1 August.
 The voyage can still be undertaken after the date of enrolment, this is just the deadline for letting the SCSA know of your intention to participate in the program.